AriMichel/AriMichel/README.md

 - 👀 I’m interested in AI, Machine Learning and IOT
 - 🌱 I’m currently learning ...
 - 💞️ Exploring Different Tools and Technological Concepts.
-- 📫 Always open to collaborating on projects and innovative/disruptive ideas.
+- 📫 Always open to collaboration on projects and innovative/disruptive ideas.
 Feel free to connect with me here: ari.michel.vu@gmail.com

 <!---